SUBMISSION AND GRAPPLING

 For Immediate Release: June 19, 2019

-World Series of Fighting announces the Winners of WSOF-Submission 1
+World Series of Fighting announces the Winners of WSOFMMA-Submission 1

 The opening match up consisted of a super fight between USAF Veteran Lucan Plata from The Academy of BJJ coached by Moises Antonio Lopez.
 Lucan Plata faced Jose Veras from 10th Planet Phoenix in a heavyweight super fight that ended in a draw.
 EBI overtime rules took place with Lucan Plata taking the win for the fastest escape.